yankeexe/cookiecutter-python-cli/README.md

 ## Take your CLI for a spin

-This Cookiecutter comes with two generic CLI commands, namely, `init` and `show`.
+This Cookiecutter comes with two generic CLI commands, namely, `init` and `hello`.

 > **NOTE**
 >